 Brand awareness is something that commercial Interior Designers must have an appreciation for.
 The most successful projects are ones that ensure the brand as a whole, encompasses ethos, ambience, operation.
 The hospitality design should be woven in with no discernible differences.

 With the growth of visual social media platforms, such as Instagram and Pinterest, the expectations of clients and customers have grown alike.
 Every aspect of the process can be posted including visuals, mood boards, sample boards.
 Previously this work would have been confidential and just presented to the client, now these stages are public.
-At the design stage of a project, 15 years ago no one would have expected a visual interpretation of the original concept, now even the smallest of jobs would expect to see some kind of visual of how the end project will look.
-As a designer I work hard to be flexible in my approach to visuals.
-Personally, I often find that a simple hand drawn sketch visual can give the feeling of warmth that a full developed computer-generated image cannot.
+At the design stage of a project, 15 years ago no one would have expected a visual interpretation of the original concept, now even the smallest of jobs would expect to see some kind of vision of how the end project will look.
+As a designer, I work hard to be flexible in my approach to visuals.
+Personally, I often find that a simple hand-drawn sketch visual can give the feeling of warmth that a full developed computer-generated image cannot.

 Research should always be your friend.
 Longevity and quality must be contemplated at all times.
 In commercial hospitality design consideration must be given to, not only how a material will look, but how it will perform under rigorous circumstances.
 A patterned floor can be used, for instance, to have visual impact but unless that floor pattern has been protected with a finish or is made up of hard-wearing materials it would fade over time and be rendered useless.